easttennesseecc-star/Q-Top-Dog-IDE/MEDICAL_AND_SCIENTIFIC_DATA_APPLICATIONS.md

 ---

-**Recommendation**: Prioritize this market for Q-IDE's next phase.
+**Recommendation**: Prioritize this market for Top Dog's next phase.
 Healthcare + data science represent 50%+ of your total TAM and are ready to adopt today.